Gmes23/Leetcode-and-Codewars/README.md

 # Leetcode and CodeWars practice
-Explaining my typescript coding from leetcode/codewars using javascript and python
+Explaining my coding from leetcode/codewars using javascript and python